What You’ll Learn 🖥️

 acoustics (weighting filters, RT60)

-For example, when we want to add a filter to any channel, right-click on the channel and select Add Math -> Filter.
+Example: To add a filter to a channel, right-click the desired channel and select:

-The filter window will be opened and the channel which was selected will be automatically chosen.
+The filter settings window will open, and the selected channel will already be pre-chosen.

-If the selected channel source is math, then we have an additional two options to edit the math function or to delete the math function.
+If the selected channel is a math source, two additional options become available: edit the math function or to delete the math function.

 Composing visual displays with multiple widgets

-When you have to display a dozen input channels with many display widgets, you must arrange them for clear appearance:
+When you need to display multiple input channels across several display widgets, it is important to arrange them clearly for better readability and organization.

 position of the elements